AckerlyXu/heima/articles/azure-toolkit-for-eclipse-creating-a-hello-world-application.md

 ## Windows only: To deploy your application to the compute emulator

+>[!NOTE]
->[AZURE.NOTE] The Azure emulator is only available on Windows.
+> The Azure emulator is only available on Windows.
 Skip this section if you are using an operating system other than Windows.

 If you have created a new Azure deployment project following the steps described earlier, i.e. implicitly, by publishing your application to Azure, the JDK and application servers have been configured for the cloud, but not for local emulation.
 To prepare your project for testing in the local emulator, follow these steps: